SS3D: End2End Self-Supervised 3D from Web Videos: Experiments

-We next evaluate whether web-scale self-supervised pretraining also improves the standard in-domain benchmark protocol.
-In these experiments, we initialize from the YouTube-8M pretrained checkpoint and fine-tune on the target dataset.\\ Tables~\ref{table:results_depth_kitti_ft} and \ref{table:results_depth_nyu_ft} show that \MyTitle\ provides a substantially stronger initialization than prior self-supervised baselines, yielding clear gains after fine-tuning on both KITTI and NYUv2.
+{\bf In-domain fine-tuning and specialization:} We now evaluate whether our pretraining also improves the standard in-domain benchmark protocol.
+In these experiments, we initialize from the YouTube-8M pretrained checkpoint and fine-tune on the target dataset.

+Tabs.~\ref{table:results_depth_kitti_ft} and \ref{table:results_depth_nyu_ft} show that \MyTitle\ provides a substantially stronger initialization than prior self-supervised baselines, yielding clear gains after fine-tuning on both KITTI and NYUv2.
 Notably, these improvements hold in both outdoor and indoor settings, suggesting that the pretrained model captures transferable geometric structure that improves sample efficiency and final accuracy.
-This directly supports our claim that large-scale video pretraining benefits not only cross-domain transfer (zero-shot) but also in-domain specialization.\\ Table~\ref{tab:expert_ablation} further quantifies the role of experts + distillation: increasing the number of experts improves downstream fine-tuning performance, consistent with the hypothesis that experts reduce cross-domain interference during pretraining and that distillation successfully consolidates these domain-specific cues into a single student.